selindmarkl/H-lsoboken-beta1/README.md

 The application is based on the [Apache Cordova Hello World][cordova-app] app.

 If you are using PhoneGap Build, you shouldn't include a phonegap.js file as PhoneGap Build will substitute the appropriate phonegap.js for each platform during the compilation process.
-However, with PhoneGap build you must include a script tag to phonegap.js but not the actual file: <script src="phonegap.js"></script>.
+However, with PhoneGap build you must include a script tag to phonegap.js but not the actual file:

+      `<script src="phonegap.js"></script>`

 ### 1. Update the Source